Search

 tekst 1

-OMA architect in charge Katrin Betschinger and Philippe Braun (left) with Lensvelt CEO Rob Brugge (right) and sales associate Mick van der Kolff
+OMA architect in charge Katrin Betschinger and Philippe Braun (left) with Lensvelt COO Rob Brugge (right) and senior sales associate Mick van der Kolff

 The objective for the modern workingspaces